davmac314/bmcxxabi/README.md

    - `cstdint`
    - `cstddef`
    - `exception` (for `std::terminate()`)
-   All of these are provided by libbmcxx, or you can provide your own (or any other) implementation.
+   All of these are provided by [libbmcxx](https://github.com/davmac314/libbmcxx), or you can provide your own (or another) implementation.
 Note that `cstring`, `cstdlib`, `cstdint` and `cstddef` are wrappers around similarly-named C headers.
  * Importantly, an implementation of `malloc` and `free`.
 The Itanium C++ exception model requires dynamic allocation when an exception is thrown.
  * An implementation of `std::terminate` (also provided by libbmcxx).